 This is important factor as it will ensure that the information and materials provided are relevant to the local labour market.
 For instance, using an Australian company will ensure that resume templates don’t have US zip codes included.
 An Australian provider will also know what job boards and social media employment seeking strategies are relevant to the participants.

-With the reputation of your brand and the future of your exiting employees both at stake, choosing an outplacement services provider with extensive experience providing services in your industry or a similar industry is essential.
+With the reputation of your brand and the future of your exiting employees both at stake, choosing an outplacement services provider with experience providing services in your industry or a similar industry is essential.
 Testimonials and case studies can help demonstrate this.
 Having experienced consultants with connections and knowledge of HR and the employment trends in your industry is also crucial combined with them having a caring and emphatic approach.

 Depending on the level of the exiting employee, program lengths could vary from a one day program with ongoing support for 90 days to up to 6 or even 12 months.
 Ask the provider to breakdown the face to face time and the after care support.
 With the economic climate changing so quickly at present, it is vital that the outplacement provider can act swiftly if needed.
 They should also be able to scale up and down as needed.